scheduleonce/once-ui-react/src/lib/components/quick-multi-select/README.md

 - `options (Array)`: An array of Option objects representing the available choices.
 - `checkedValue (Array)`: An array of numbers representing the initially selected options.
 - `onSelectionChange (Function)`: A callback function that is called when the selection changes.
 It receives an array of selected option values.
-- `minOptions?`: Minimum number of options that must be checked;
 - `maxOptions?`: Maximum number of option that can be checked;

 Example